India After Independence | Chapter 10 | History 8th |

 Q1.
 Name three problems that the newly independent nation of India faced.

-(i) As a result of Partition, 8 million refugees had come into the country from what was now Pakistan.
-These people had to be found in homes and jobs.
+(i) As a result of Partition, 8 million refugees came into the country from what was now Pakistan.
+These people had to be found homes and jobs.

-(ii) The maharajas and nawabs of the princely states (almost 500) had to be persuaded to join the new nation.
+(ii) The maharajas and nawabs of the princely states had to be persuaded to join the new nation.

 (iii) A political system had to be adopted which would best serve the hopes and expectations of the Indian population.